BU-Spark/spark-symbiota-ml/docs/lab-notebook.md

 This is the *log*.
 Two companion documents draw from it:

-- `docs/azure-confidence-pipeline.md` — how the shipped Azure confidence scoring
+- `docs/confidence.md` — how the shipped confidence scoring
   works.
 Reference, not history.
 - `docs/cost-projection.md` — what the services cost and what scaling up would cost.